+In the months after an injury, when the bills are piling up, the idea of a personal injury settlement to pay for your losses can sound too good to be true.
 The good news is that no, in most cases, personal injury settlements in Georgia are not subject to tax.
-And, in the rare cases that are exceptions, you may only owe taxes only on part of your settlement, not the whole thing.
+And, in rare exceptions, you may only owe taxes on the part of your settlement, not the whole thing.

-In other words, when the entire court case is said and done and you’ve gotten your full settlement, legally you aren’t considered ahead at all (even if, financially, you are).
+In other words, when the entire court case is said and done, and you’ve gotten your total settlement, legally, you aren’t considered ahead at all, even if you are ahead financially.
 You’ve simply had your losses made up to you.

 Generally speaking, your settlement will be tax-free if it is: